-Today’s look at the world of the Royal Occultist features on another ally of Charles St. Cyprian, the French occultist, Andre du Nord…
+Today’s look at the world of the Royal Occultist features on another ally of Charles St. Cyprian, the so-called Necromancer of Paris, Andre du Nord.

-Andre du Nord, latest in a proud Gallic line of sorcerers, occultists and necromancers.
+Andre du Nord is the latest in a proud Gallic line of sorcerers, occultists and necromancers.
 The du Nords have owned land in the werewolf-haunted province of Averoigne since 1281 and they are one of the Heritiers de la Sorcellerie–the great sorcerous bloodlines of France–along with the de Marignys and the d’Erlettes, among others.

 Since that time, du Nord has aided St. Cyprian in a number of cases, including the Carpathian Repatriation of 1920 and the ‘Immacolata Abominata’ incident in July of the following year.
-St. Cyprian has returned the favour numerous times, joining du Nord in his own investigations into the unknown.
+St. Cyprian has returned the favour numerous times, joining du Nord in his own investigations into the abnatural on behalf of the Parisian police, as well as the various governmental agencies that make use of du Nord’s talents.
+Together, the two men would apprehend the villainous Doctor Lerne and counter the monstrous schemes of the Count of Saint-Germaine.

 Andre du Nord, like Baron Vordenburg, is one of the Royal Occultist’s international peers.
 And also like Vordenburg, he has a notable literary antecedent – Gaspard du Nord, the protagonist of Clark Ashton Smith’s short story, “The Colossus of Ylourgne”.